astronomer/docs/astro/set-up-data-lineage.md

 1. In the Cloud UI, open the **Settings** tab.
 2. Copy the value in **Lineage API Key**.
-3. Configure the API key in an external system. see the [Integration guide](#integration-guides) for your system.
+3. Configure the API key in an external system. see one of the following integration guides for your system.

 ## Integrate with Databricks